NeuroCLIP: Neuromorphic Data Understanding by CLIP and SNN: Methodology

-\textbf{Constructing frames from the neuromorphic data.} Neuromorphic data is a set of asynchronous event spikes, which greatly differ from grid-based 2D images.
-To construct the frame information from the event flow, we simply set the background as 127, the ON event as 255, and the OFF event as 0 following~\cite{sironi2018hats}.
-Based on the length of the time windows, the raw spike data can be split into different numbers of frames, known as timesteps.
+\textbf{Constructing frames from the neuromorphic data.} Neuromorphic data is a set of asynchronous event spikes, which greatly differ from grid-based 2D images, thus cannot be used for CLIP directly.
+Given a neuromorphic data flow with pixel grid size $M \times N$, it can be denoted as a sequence as

+where $x_i \in [1, \cdots, M]$ and $y_i \in [1, \cdots, N]$ denote the coordinates of the pixel which generates the event, $t_i \geq 0$ denotes the timestamp at which the event is generated, $p_i \in \{-1, 1\}$ denotes the polarity of the generated event, meaning OFF and ON respectively, and $I$ is the number of events.
+To realize the real-time neuromorphic data to frame conversion, we present a spatio-temporal representation for events here by making a balance between computational complexity and information integrity.
+Given a pre-setting number of events, \textit{e.g.}, $T$, we first fairly divide the event sequence into $T$ time intervals.
+In each interval, an event frame can be generated by determining if there have been any events over time through each pixel.
+Specifically, we simply set the background as 127, then if there has been an ON event on any pixel, the pixel will be set as 255, otherwise 0 for the OFF event following~\cite{sironi2018hats}, given by

+where ${I}_{t,x,y}$ denotes the intensity of the pixel ${x,y}$ of the $t$-th image.
+Based on the number of time intervals, the raw event data can be converted to $T$ event frames, known as timesteps.

-\textbf{Zero-shot Classification.} Since the raw spike data will be split into $T$ frames, we can get $T$ image features based on the CLIP, denoted as $f_{vi}$, for $i = 1, 2, \cdots, T$.
-We compute the classification probability for these frames as
+\textbf{Zero-shot understanding by NeuroCLIP.} Since the raw spike data will be split into $T$ frames, we can get $T$ image features based on the visual encoder of the CLIP, denoted as $f_v = \{f_{vi}\}$, for $i = 1, 2, \cdots, T$.
+For the textual features, we construct the predefined template with these category names first.
+Then we can get the text embeddings ${\bm W}_t \in \mathbb{R}^{K \times C}$ from the textual encoder of the CLIP.
+On top of that, the classification probability for these frames for the event sequence can be computed as